 What follows is a sample plan that meets the prescribed requirements within a four-year course of study at VCU.
 Please contact your adviser before beginning course work toward a degree.

-Credits for program admission and program corequisites: 50
+Credits required for admission and for program corequisites: 50

 Semester 1Hours